-The hunting land of Rieger Creek Lodge is the best kept secret in South Dakota pheasant hunting.
+The hunting land of Rieger Creek Lodge is the best-kept secret in South Dakota pheasant hunting.
 High bird counts, easy terrain, and strategically placed food plots help to draw the pheasants onto the land controlled by Rieger Creek Lodge.
 All of these factors along with our luxury lodge combine to make hunting at Rieger Creek an exceptional experience.